jnylam/cs189a/project1/README.md

 # Project 1: Multi-client echo server

-This repository contains the instructions and the starter code that you will use as the basis of your multi-client echo server implementation.
+This subrepository contains the instructions and the starter code that you will use as the basis of your multi-client echo server implementation.
 It also contains the tests that we will use to test your implementation, and an example 'server runner' binary that you might find useful for your own testing purposes.

 The goal of this assignment is to get up to speed on the Go programming language and to help remind you about the basics of socket programming.
 In this assignment you will implement a simple multi-client echo server in Go: every message sent by a client should be echoed to all connected clients.